 - Connection-oriented Packet Switching (Virtual Circuit) :- Before starting the transmission, it establishes a logical path or virtual connection using signalling protocol, between sender and receiver and all packets belongs to this flow will follow this predefined route.
 Virtual Circuit ID is provided by switches/routers to uniquely identify this virtual connection.
 Data is divided into small units and all these small units are appended with help of sequence number.
 Overall, three phases takes place here- Setup, data transfer and tear down phase.

 All address information is only transferred during setup phase.
 Once the route to destination is discovered, entry is added to switching table of each intermediate node.
 During data transfer, packet header (local header) may contain information such as length, timestamp, sequence number etc.

 Connection-oriented switching is very useful in switched WAN.
-Some popular protocols which uses Virtual Circuit Switching approach are X.25, Frame-Relay, ATM and MPLS(Multi Protocol Label Switching).
+Some popular protocols which use Virtual Circuit Switching approach are X.25, Frame-Relay, ATM and MPLS(Multi-Protocol Label Switching).

 - Connectionless Packet Switching (Datagram) :- Unlike Connection-oriented packet switching, In Connectionless Packet Switching each packet contains all necessary addressing information such as source address, destination address and port numbers etc. In Datagram Packet Switching, each packet is treated independently.
-Packets belongs to one flow may take different routes because routing decisions are made dynamically, so the packets arrived to destination might be out of order.
-It has no connection setup and tear down phase, like Virtual Circuits.
+Packets belonging to one flow may take different routes because routing decisions are made dynamically, so the packets arrived at destination might be out of order.
+It has no connection setup and teardown phase, like Virtual Circuits.